seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 We mean to fight: within our files there are,
 Of those that served Mark Antony but late,
 Enough to fetch him in.
 See it done:
-And feast the army; we have store to do’t,
+And feast the army; we have store to do't,
-And they have earn’d the waste.
+And they have earn'd the waste.
 Poor Antony!

 *Exeunt*

 ### SCENE II.
 Alexandria.
-CLEOPATRA’s palace.
+CLEOPATRA's palace.

 *Enter MARK ANTONY, CLEOPATRA, DOMITIUS ENOBARBUS, CHARMIAN, IRAS, ALEXAS, with others*